Chapter 3: Student Affairs03:05:01 Student Rights and Freedoms

 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The freedom to learn depends upon appropriate opportunities and conditions in the classroom, on the campus, and in the larger community.
 Students should exercise their freedom with responsibility.

-Students who feel their rights and/or freedoms are not being considered or protected are provided the opportunity to submit a written complaint via the Student Complaint Online Submission Form found in Northeast State Policy 03:05:10.
+Students who feel their rights and/or freedoms are not being considered or protected are provided the opportunity to submit a written complaint via the Student Complaint Online Submission Form. ( NeSCC Policy 03:05:10 Student Complaints and Compliments)

 Back to Top